 Broad, Contiguous Spectrum Holdings.
-We hold licenses to operate a wireless communications network via satellites over 27.85 MHz in two blocks of contiguous global spectrum.
-Because our spectrum can support advanced wireless technologies, we believe we will be able to deploy an ATC network cost effectively.
+We believe our broad contiguous spectrum holdings, which can support advanced wireless technologies, give us a competitive advantage for our existing services and will enable us to deploy an ATC network cost effectively.

 ATC Services Capability.
-We believe the ability of our current satellites and gateways to support ATC services will allow us to be among the first to introduce these services, potentially as soon as 2007.
+Our current satellites and gateways are capable of supporting ATC services and, therefore, in combination with a terrestrial network, we will be able to provide services where satellite services generally do not function, such as urban areas and inside buildings.
+We believe this capability will allow us to be among the first to introduce these services, potentially as soon as 2007.